Serenbetz Leadership Library

 Visual Explorer Kit

-Developed by the Center for Creative Leadership, Visual Explorer training tool designed to encourage discussion and dialogue in a safe learning environment.
-During this activity a series of images will be used to create visual vocabulary to help express oneself through metaphors, intuition and emotion.
+Visual Explorer is a powerful tool for encouraging collaborative conversations and effective dialogue in a safe learning environment.
+This innovative game uses a series of diverse images to create a visual vocabulary that helps people to express themselves through the use of metaphors, intuition, and emotion.

 Where Do You Draw the Line?